urosMihailovic/VIPTemplate/README.md

 # VIP Template
-Template for Clean Swift's View-Interactor-Presenter Architecture.
-Generates all parts of a single VIP scene
+My version of a template for Clean Swift's View-Interactor-Presenter Architecture.
+Generates all parts of a single VIP scene.
+For more info about VIP itself check https://clean-swift.com/clean-swift-ios-architecture/.

 # Usage
 In order to easily use these templates first checkout this repo, we will need the `.xctemplate` folders.

 When Xcode launches, it looks for file templates within a specific location: `~/Library/Developer/Xcode/Templates/File Templates`.
-To get started, we need to create a directory within here that will house all of our file templates.
+To get started, we need to create a directory within here that will house all of our template files.

 To do this run this command in your terminal:
 `mkdir -p ~/Library/Developer/Xcode/Templates/File\ Templates/VIP`